kiboschool/course-frontend-web-dev/src/lessons/javascript-review/events/what-is-an-event.md

 Without JavaScript events, websites would be static and unresponsive to user input.
 Events allow us to add interactivity to our sites, enhancing the user experience.
 When a user clicks a button, submits a form, moves the mouse, or even presses a key, an event is fired.
 By listening for these events, we can execute JavaScript code in response to user actions, making our websites interactive and responsive.

-For example, let's create a simple event listener for a button click event that displays "Hello, World!" in the console:
+For example, let's create a simple event listener for a button-click event that displays "Hello, World!" in the console:

 HTML: